Recovery of 21 cm BAO: a configuration-space correlation function analysis: Results

 Fig.~\ref{fig:BAOfit_results} visually contrasts the optimal setting results from these three statistics.
-The best fit results for $\alpha_\perp$ and $\alpha_\parallel$ are shown across various observation conditions.
+The best-fit results for $\alpha_\perp$ and $\alpha_\parallel$ are shown across various observation conditions.
 Generally, the constraints become weaker when $R_{\rm beam }$ increases, while the trend is not apparent for the $ k_{\rm fg} $ values considered.
-For both $\alpha_\parallel $ and $\alpha_\perp $, the multipoles and $\mu$-wedges show very comparable constraining power. $ \xi_{r \parallel}$ can deliver an effective constraint on $\alpha_\parallel $ for $ R \ge 10 \MpcOh $ cases, and in fact it outperforms the others by a small margin for the k2 cases.
+For both $\alpha_\parallel $ and $\alpha_\perp $, the multipoles and $\mu$-wedges show very comparable constraining power. $ \xi_{r \parallel}$ can deliver an effective constraint on $\alpha_\parallel $ for $ R \ge 10 \MpcOh $ cases, and in fact, it outperforms the others by a small margin for the k2 cases.
+Although the 10-$\mu$ wedge case is generally more constraining than the six-wedge case, it is also less robust.